Remember Me by Estelle Laure

 A captivating and engaging read, with strong themes of trauma, loss, depression, and grief, I found this one hard to put down, reading the entire book in two sittings.
 Although Laure has penned many novels, this is the first I've read, and I thought it was beautifully written.
 I liked the strong LGBTQ+ representation and use of pronouns for the character of Jack, as well.

 All in all, I really liked this book.
-Despite its heavy themes, it was an easy read.
-I'm keen to read more of Estelle's work, and have a craving for more Young Adult and LGBTQ+ fiction after this one.
+I'm keen to read more of Estelle Laure's work.

 |Courtesy of Estelle Laure|